 Today, we see competitive values thriving in many industries where competition runs high, especially so in emerging technology, retail and consulting, and growing in industries like banking, insurance, auto where the global competitive landscape is disrupting at a rapid pace.

 In our back-of-the-envelope analysis, collaborate values tend to be the most sought after values by employees we survey.
 The question is why?
 Is it due to a lack of connectedness in a digital global world?
 Is it the breakdown of the family support system?
 Is it that organizations are typically industrial complexes of functional and departmental silos?
 Is it that people are treated as a number, a cog in a wheel?
 Likely there are factors present in all of these hypotheses.

 Why Do Collaborative Cultures Have Difficulty with Agile?

-As we mentioned above, this seems like a contradiction.
+As we mentioned above in the introduction, the difficulty collaborative cultures have in improving agility seems like a contradiction.
 Collaboration and Team are at the heart of agility most represented in the Scrum Framework.
 Collaboration is rooted in the Agile Manifesto – “Customer Collaboration over Contract Negotiation”.